 • Would you like to help me plan the dinner menu for this week?
 (You could even put them in charge of a day).

-• Want to help me change the oil in the car?
+• Do you want to help me change the oil in the car?

 • Do you want to help me mend this blanket?